Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 .. image:: images/WSK.png

 Selected for the type of weapon currently required, providing release signals to the AWRU (Aircraft Weapons Release Unit).
-ARM and TV positions inhibt air to air weapon firing unless a CAGE signal is active.
+ARM and TV positions inhibit air to air weapon firing unless a CAGE signal is active.
 ARM and TV positions do not affect tuning status of radar guided weapons.
 Positions are as follows:

 +-------------+-----------------------------------------------------------------------------------+
 | AGM-12      | Not used.                                                                         |